-Despite the contingency plans and facilities the Swedbank Group has in place, its ability to conduct business may be adversely impacted by a disruption in the IT infrastructure that supports the businesses and the Swedbank Group's operations in the countries in which the Swedbank Group is located.
+Despite the contingency plans and facilities the Swedbank Group has in place, its ability to conduct business may be adversely impacted by a disruption in the infrastructure that supports the businesses and the countries in which the Swedbank Group is located.
 This may include a disruption involving electrical, communications, transportation or other services used by the Swedbank Group or third parties with whom it conducts business, or a catastrophic event involving any location where the Swedbank Group has a significant operational base.